miraemilia/farmdata/README.md

   - shows monthly minimum, maximum and average
   - optionally a table or a graph of all values
 - tests
+- Github Actions for linting and running tests

 ### Database structure:
 - Farm database: